authgear/authgear-server/docs/specs/user-model.md

 3 types of identity are supported.

-- Login ID
+- Login ID (`login_id`)
-- OAuth
+- OAuth (`oauth`)
-- Anonymous
+- Anonymous (`anonymous`)

 ### Identity Claims

-The information of an identity are mapped to [Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)

-Currently, only `email` is mapped.
+Currently, only `email` is recognized.

+> TODO: In the future, we want to allow the developer to customize the scope when we perform OAuth flow with external OAuth provider.
+> Then we can support more Standard Claims, such as `picture`.

-The claims are used to detect duplicate identity.
+The claim `email` is used to detect duplicate identity.
 For example, an Email Login ID and the email claim of an OAuth Identity.
 This prevents duplicate user when the user forgets the original authentication method.

 ### OAuth Identity

 OAuth identity is external identity from supported OAuth 2 IdPs.
 Only authorization code flow is supported.
 If the provider supports OIDC, OIDC is preferred over provider-specific OAuth 2 protocol.

+OAuth identity is updated every time authentication is performed.

+> TODO: In the future, we may want to support frozen oauth identity, that is, the identity is never updated.

 #### OIDC IdPs